gsc2001/beginner-projects/eqn_solver/readme.txt

 You will get the solution for all variable

                             Caution::
-        This program will run if you enter int coefficients only and single charachter variables 'variable name cant be a no.'
+        This program will run only if you enter int coefficients only and single charachter variables 'variable name cant be a no.'
         All the variables should be on LHS and RHS should be only positive integer constant.